llfisher932/Simple-Movie-Website/README.md

 ### Environment Variables:

-Rename .env.example files to .env and adjust the variables.
+Rename .env.example file to .env and adjust the variables.

 ### Database Setup: